I hold in the dawn of my half-light

 No laws of inertia

-no atoms to undo you.
+no atoms undo you.

 If you fall upward,